MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/bots-and-tabs.md

 :::image type="content" source="~/assets/images/bots/how-bot-work.png" alt-text="Sequence diagram that explains how bots work." lightbox="~/assets/images/bots/how-bot-work.png":::

-This bi-directional interaction pattern is used for building conversational experiences and can be extended to other types of actions, such as a user selecting a **Submit** button in an Adaptive Card.
+This bi-directional interaction pattern is used to build conversational experiences and can be extended to other types of actions, such as a user selecting a **Submit** button in an Adaptive Card.

 :::column-end:::